coleifer/huey/docs/guide.rst

    the retry count and re-enqueues it for execution.
 5. The consumer picks up the message again and runs the task.
 This time, the task succeeds!
 The new return value is placed into the result store ("OK").
-6. We can reset our :py:class:`Result` wrapper by calling :py:meth:`~Result.reset` and then re-resolve it.
-The result object will now give us the new value, "OK".
+6. We can reset our :py:class:`Result` handle by calling :py:meth:`~Result.reset` and then re-resolve it.
+The result handle will now give us the new value, "OK".

 Should the task fail on the first invocation, it will be retried up-to two